codycc/social_network_firebase/Pods/SwiftKeychainWrapper/README.md

 ## Release History

+* 3.0
+    * Swift 3.0 update.
+Contains breaking API changes.
+2.2.0 and 2.2.1 are now rolled into 3.0
+* 2.2.1 (Removed from Cocoapods)
+    * Syntax updates to be more Swift 3 like
+* 2.2 (Removed from Cocoapods)
+    * Updated to support Swift 3.0
+    * Remove deprecated functions (static access)
+* 2.1
+    * Updated to support Swift 2.3
 * 2.0
     * Further changes to more closely align the API with how NSUserDefaults works.
 Access to the default implementation is now done through a singleton instance.
 Static accessors have been included that wrap this shared instance to maintain backwards compatibility.
 These will be removed in the next update
     * Ability to change keychain service name identifier and access group on the shared instance has been deprecated.
 Users now have the ability to create their own instance of the keychain if they want to customize these.